WonderYard/vivarium/README.md

 ### Install

 Install Vivarium as a dependency.
-No other dependecies required.
+No other dependencies required.

 ```bash
 npm i @wonderyard/vivarium